 While video conferencing is arguably Teams’ most well-known use, project managers can also easily set up chat (“Team”) spaces for their ongoing projects (for example, Your Business’s Product Development Team or New App Features Team, etc.).
 Six great abilities when using MS teams for project management are:

 1. Microsoft Teams Virtual Meeting

+Call recording is great for archiving purposes and makes it easy for anyone missing the call to catch up.
 Teams also offers 1-to-1 video (or audio, if you choose) calling options, so managers can video call individual team members to have a face-to-face conversation whenever needed.

 2. Microsoft Teams Private Chat and Group Chat

 A second great use of Microsoft Teams for project management is in its chat options.
 Managers can create “Teams” (group chat spaces) and invite their staff members to join.
-There, staff members can engage in ongoing group chat discussions and upload documents, files, or presentations so that others can edit or comment on them.
-Using this chat functionality can cut down on the amount of emails sent.
+There, participants can engage in ongoing group chat discussions and upload documents, files, or presentations so that others can edit or comment on them.
+Using this chat functionality can cut down on the number of emails sent.
 It also centralizes the conversation so any member of the team can review chat history to quickly brush up on where tasks or issues stand.

-3. File Uploading
+3. File and App Sharing

-As previously mentioned, managers and project team members can upload files—Word documents, PowerPoint presentations, Excel spreadsheets, etc.—to Microsoft Teams for real-time collaboration among the group.
+As previously mentioned, managers and project team members can upload and share files—Word documents, PowerPoint presentations, Excel spreadsheets, etc.—to Microsoft Teams for real-time collaboration among the group.
 Files can be accessed in the individual Team space in which they were uploaded.

 The Files tab of the interface gives you a bit of a shortcut, though.
 There, you can also access a complete list of all files that were uploaded to all Team spaces in which you are a member.
 Jump to the Files tab to search for and find a specific document quickly rather than locating it in the Team space.